The size of Print: 21 5/8" W x 25 3/4" L,

 Condition : Excellent, never been framed.

-Please note there is tiny nick at upper right corner
+Please note there is tiny nick at upper right corner where will be covered when it is framed.

 This is beautiful Offset Lithograph by renown Indian artist, Virginia Stroud.
 It is beautiful work of